abethcrane/fibonacci-sequins/_posts/2019-09-06-nicole-giusti-2.md

 {% responsive_image path: "images/posts/2019/09/IMG_5981.jpg" %}

 So what am I trying to say with this outfit?
 YOU CAN BE TOUGH IN PINK.
 Like really tough.
 That’s why I love this pink pepper spray.
 It says "feminine, soft, cute", but it also says "don’t fuck with me" (which is my mantra).

-I used to be a total doormat- I was easily steamrolled over, ignored, and bullied.
+s   I used to be a total doormat - I was easily steamrolled over, ignored, and bullied.
 I don’t let that happen anymore (at least not as often).
 The entire outfit is actually pretty masculine.
 This style of trousers is traditionally masculine (they are technically unisex, not women’s pants).
-I’m wearing a "tech" t-shirt which is usually associated with men, though the actual design in feminine.
-The shoes are obviously the best part.
-They are sparkly and covered in rhinestones, but these shoes are hard, rough, and sharp- like armor.
+I’m wearing a "tech" t-shirt which is usually associated with men, though the actual design is feminine.
+The shoes are obviously the best part: they are sparkly and covered in rhinestones, but these shoes are hard, rough, and sharp - like armor.
 Trust me, you would not want to be kicked by these shoes.

 ### Is your professional style different from your personal style?